tagspaces/viewerSheet/README.md

 # viewerSheet
-TagSpaces viewer for CSV data and Excel like sheets
+TagSpaces viewer for CSV and sheetsheat files